NexInfinite/hivenpy/README.md

 Congratulations!
 You now have a self bot for hiven!

 # Please note
+At the moment we don't have a pip package set up as it's not at that stage yet but you can still make self bots with this.
 This is a work in progress project so everything is going to change soon.
 This is temporary so you can start making and experimenting with new bots now.
 <br><br>